-Employee layoffs and terminations are one of the least favorite job responsibilities for most human resource professionals, but they are a reality nevertheless.
+Employee downsizing, layoffs and terminations are one of the least favorite job responsibilities for most human resource professionals, but they are a reality nevertheless.
 In past posts, we’ve talked about best practices for terminations and firings as well as offering some good ways to deliver bad news.
 We recently came upon some practical tips from Employco USA for ensuring that any necessary employee terminations are handled in the most compassionate manner possible and we share them with you here:

-To avoid negative repercussions (such as a wrongful termination lawsuit), all companies large or small should have a procedure in place for properly firing employees.
+To avoid negative repercussions (such as a wrongful termination lawsuit), all companies large or small should have a procedure in place for properly downsizing or firing employees.
 Instilling programs that provide financial planning or other resources for recently laid off employees protects the integrity of the business as well.

 “Appropriately handling the termination process not only benefits the employee in question, but the company as a whole,” says Rob Wilson, CEO of Employco USA, human resource outsourcing company.
 “It will provide reassurance to other employees and limits tension, which is conducive to a productive work environment.
 It also provides the terminated employee with resources for coping during the transition.”